argentlabs/argent-contracts-starknet/docs/sessions.md

 There is also a view method `is_session_authorization_cached` which returns a bool for a given session hash owner and guardian.

-Even if the authorization is cached.
-The account will **stop accepting a cached authorization if the owner or the guardian who signed it are not longer valid** in the account.
+Even if the authorization is cached, the account will **stop accepting a cached authorization if the owner or the guardian who signed it are not longer valid** in the account.
 That way the behavior is the same wether caching is used or not.

 See the notes about the breaking changes in version 0.5.0 [here](#history)